FuSoftware/ShmupEditor/README.md

-# SchmupEditor
+# ShmupEditor

 ##Summit
 This project is basically a software that'll allow you to create basic Schmups, for now in a Touhou-style (vertical scrolling).
 You'll be able to add ennemies, paths, musics, players, etc...
-For now, the project is in ean early stage, and will require some weeks/months before reaching a state where it's usable.
+For now, the project is in an early stage, and will require some weeks/months before reaching a state where it's usable.

 ##Features
 ###Current